 In the morning I sit for zazen in a little cubby at the back of my kitchen.
-It’s at the back of my house and I am able to look out the windows at green all around.
+It’s at the back of my house, and I am able to look out the windows at green all around.
 I am actually quite surprised at how many trees I can see.
 It is so easy to slip into gratitude.
-The best, though, is being in my backyard, feeling the air and the sun on my skin.
-Watching the birds zoom in for a landing at the birdfeeder.
+The best, though, is being in my backyard, feeling the air and the sun on my skin, watching the birds zoom in for a landing at the bird feeder.
 Feeling nature’s abundance.
 At the back corner are some raised beds.
 One is full of garlic growing.
 Another is covered to make a hoop greenhouse.
-A couple weeks ago I planted some peas.
-Old seeds, maybe 1 or 2 years old.
+A couple weeks ago I planted some peas, old seeds, maybe one or two years old.
 I wondered how many would actually germinate.
 Well, earlier this week I peeked in to see tiny green sprouts!
-Checked in again a couple days later to water and noticed a creature had already nibbled on a few.
-Probably slugs in hiding.
+I checked in again a couple days later to water and noticed a creature had already nibbled on a few.
+It was probably slugs in hiding.
 What was different for me was my attitude.
 It was more of “leave some for me” than annoyance.
-Yes, there will be less for me, maybe they will nibble all, but this morning I thought “we are all in this together,” even with the slugs.
+Yes, there will be less for me, maybe they will nibble all, but this morning I thought, “we are all in this together,” even with the slugs.

 Seiryu – No Fear

 Walks through the life blooming all around me/you/us.